 The spirit’s famous spicy rye and elegant sweet flavors have garnered a passionate following of devotees to the brand.
 If you have not yet had the pleasure of indulging in this masterpiece of American spirits, we encourage you to read on.

-What is the History of Basil Hayden Bourbon?
+The History of Basil Hayden Bourbon

 As with most vintage American bourbons, Basil Hayden has a rich past, rooted in family traditions and unique recipes.
 While the brand was formally created and offered to the public in 1992, it has existed as a bourbon recipe since 1792.